 By following IRS guidelines on reimbursement for expenses, there is a side bonus.
-The best practices your non-profit uses allows them to receive three great benefits.
+The best practices your non-profit uses allow them to receive three great benefits.

 It’s vital to have proper records for expenses to be reimbursed under an accountable plan.
 There are times a non-profit will have an accountable plan, and it's not followed.
 This may be because the volunteers, employees, or directors may not abide by the defined parameters of the plan.

 If you do keep good records, the benefits you avail are: